sami-badawi/shapelogic-scala/README.md

 The goal is to keep library dependencies for Shapelogic low.
 Currently the images loaders are using javax.imageio.
 They are only part of Oracle JDK not on OpenJDK.

+* Stardard Git and SBT Scala project
+* Currently no configuration
+* Dependencies on Spire, Simulacrum, javax.imageio
+* No database is used
+* Currently no GUI all command line

 There is a branch attempting to rewritten image IO using [imglib2](https://github.com/imglib/imglib2) the base library of [ImageJ2](https://github.com/imagej/imagej).
 This could open the door for better integration with ImageJ.